-The success of astrology largely relies on loose statements that can be equally applicable to anyone.
-It has largely been kept alive by the persuasive appeal of confirmation bias, the subconscious ability to cherry-pick supportive evidence while forgetting evidence to the contrary.
-That one accurate horoscope stands out as a salient confirmation and in turn, induces a self-fulfilling prophecy where people, hence-forth, adjust their personalities accordingly.
-Their behaviour is ultimately dictated by the prediction.
+Astrology is quite ridiculous.
+It is nothing but pure superstition that derogates and suspends reasoned thought and that is largely based on loose statements that can be equally applied to anyone.
+It has largely been kept alive by virtue of confirmation bias, the subconscious ability to cherry-pick supportive evidence while overlooking and/or repudiating evidence to the contrary.
+One accurate horoscope stands out as a salient confirmation and in turn, induces a self-fulfilling prophecy where people, hence-forth, adjust their personalities accordingly.
+Their behaviour is ultimately dictated by the fake prediction.

 In reality, astrology does not even have good predictive power.
 This can perhaps be evidenced by one major study that aimed to examine the validity of astrological predictions over a five year period from 1974 to 1979.
-The predictive failure rate was 90 percent which means that only 300 predictions were fulfilled.
+The predictive failure rate was 90 percent, meaning that only 300 predictions were fulfilled.

 Perhaps, one of the most notable studies examining statistical significance of celestial motion and corresponding influences on humans was Michel Gauquelin’s “Mars effect”.
 The study is most often cited by astrologers as evidence of their claims because it reports that a number of statistically significant sports champions appear to have been born when Mars was directly overhead, between the eastern horizon and the celestial meridian (more than one would expect by pure coincidence alone).
 Later studies by Gauquelin however were entirely negative and they study was never replicated.
-It is, therefore, quite possible indeed that Gauquelin’s findings were embellished by selection bias, where the subjects studied are not representative of the target population, for instance because the researcher has only selected subjects who are already athletic and thus their score would be already higher than one would expect by chance.
+It is, therefore, quite possible indeed that Gauquelin’s findings were embellished by selection bias, where subjects studied are not representative of the target population, for instance because the researcher has only selected subjects who are already athletic, ultimately producing scores that are already higher than one would expect by chance.

 There is absolutely no scientific basis for astrology.
-It is a 4000 year old pseudo-scientific belief masquerading as science that has unfortunately persisted up to the present day.
+It is a 4000 year old pseudo-scientific belief and fake nonsense masquerading as science that has unfortunately persisted up until the present day.